Monitor lizard: Biology

+Venom

+Anatomical and molecular studies indicate that most if not all varanids are venomous.
+Unlike snakes, monitor lizard venom glands are situated in their lower jaw.
+The venom of monitor lizards is diverse and complex, as a result of the diverse ecological niches monitor lizards occupy.

+For example, many species have anticoagulant venom, disrupting clotting through a combination of fibrinogenolysis and blocking platelet aggregation.
+Amongst them, arboreal species, such as the tree monitors and the banded monitor, have by far the strongest fibrinogenolytic venom.
+As a result, wounds from monitor lizard bites often bleed more than they would if they were simply lacerations.
+Venom may also cause hypotension.

+In some species such as the Komodo dragon and the desert monitor, venom also induces a powerful neurotoxic effect.
+In the latter species for instance, envenomation causes immediate paralysis in rodents (but not birds) and lesser effects of the same nature in humans.

+Metabolism

 Monitor lizards maintain large territories and employ active-pursuit hunting techniques that are reminiscent of similar-sized mammals.
-The active nature of monitor lizards has led to numerous studies on the metabolic capacities of these lizards.
+The highly active nature of monitor lizards has led to numerous studies on the metabolic capacities of these lizards.
 The general consensus is that monitor lizards have the highest standard metabolic rates of all extant reptiles.

-Like snakes, monitor lizards have highly forked tongues that act as part of the "smell" sense, where the tips of the tongue carry molecules from the environment to sensory organs in the skull.
-The forked apparatus allows for these lizards to sense boundaries in the molecules they collect, almost smelling in "stereo".

 Monitor lizards have a high aerobic scope that is afforded, in part, by their heart anatomy.
 Whereas most reptiles are considered to have three-chambered hearts, the hearts of monitor lizards – as with those of boas and pythons – have a well developed ventricular septum that completely separates the pulmonary and systemic sides of the circulatory system during systole.
 This allows monitor lizards to create mammalian-equivalent pressure differentials between the pulmonary and systemic circuits, which in turn ensure that oxygenated blood is quickly distributed to the body without also flooding the lungs with high-pressure blood.

-Anatomical and molecular studies indicate that all varanids (and possibly all lizards) are partially venomous.
-The venom of monitor lizards is diverse and complex, as a result of the diverse ecological niches monitor lizards occupy.